HAJEKEL/CV_LTH_pre-training_depth-estimation/README.md

    - Deploy the VM with your desired configuration, the standard given one is fine.
    - If there are no available VM instances in your current region, iterate through different zones until you find one with available instances.
 3. Connect your Google Colab runtime to the GCE instance:
-   - Copy the [ipynb file](https://github.com/HAJEKEL/EfficientNetV2_paper_reproduction/blob/main/darts_search.ipynb) in google drive.
+   - Copy the [ipynb file](https://github.com/HAJEKEL/CV_LTH_pre-training_depth-estimation/blob/main/fine_tuning.ipynb) in google drive.
 Open it with google colab, click on "Connect to a custom GCE VM".
    - Add the GCE project ID, zone of the VM, and the VM instance name.
-4. Follow the steps inside the [ipynb file](https://github.com/HAJEKEL/EfficientNetV2_paper_reproduction/blob/main/darts_search.ipynb):
+4. Follow the steps inside the [ipynb file](https://github.com/HAJEKEL/CV_LTH_pre-training_depth-estimation/blob/main/fine_tuning.ipynb):
    - Comments inside the file explain what's going on.
-   - Note that the source code allows for training on 3 different datasets, MNIST, fashionMNIST and CIFAR10.
-Options for the search such as which dataset and the number of epochs, are defined in [config.py](https://github.com/HAJEKEL/pt.darts/blob/master/config.py).
+   - Note that the source code allows for fine tuning on 3 different datasets, ImageNet, MoCo and SimCLR.
+However, at the moment, only the masks of ImageNet are available.
+Therefore, for now, the only experiment that can be conducted is based on the ImageNet dataset.

 ## Darts algoritm